gabrielabueg/coe197z-hw3-keyword-spotting-transformers/README.md

 ## Code Execution

-    `python train.py` for training\
+    `python train.py` for training
-    `python kws-infer.py --gui` if doing real time inference on a gui\
+    `python kws-infer.py --gui` if doing real time inference on a gui

 ## Outputs and Graphs

-The training is done on Google Colab, and the model is able to reach 88.4% accuracy with a test loss of 0.467 at Epoch 15, before google colab gpu runtime has expired.
+The training is done on Google Colab, and the model is able to reach 89.1% accuracy with a test loss of 0.481 at 30 epochs.

 The demo app is gui-based and can recognize keywords from the PCs mic.
-Terminates if the keyword recognized is 'stop' \
+Terminates if the keyword recognized is 'stop'